Learn a language for less with Rosetta Stone, plus score a $20 Amazon gift card

 Learn to say "Happy holidays!" in a new language with this deal on Rosetta Stone.
-Not only is this Gold Box offering up a discounted on lifetime access to one of the software's 24 language learning programs, but it's also throwing in a $20 Amazon gift card to spend on whatever else you need.
+Not only is this Gold Box offering up a discount on lifetime access to one of the software's 24 language learning programs, but it's also throwing in a $20 Amazon gift card to spend on whatever else you need.

 The bundle is just $145 total, a great price for Rosetta Stone on its own.
-With this deal, you'll enjoy multi-device capability, a dynamic curriculum, advanced speech recognition with TruAccent to fine-tune your pronunciation, and access to native-speaking tutors.
+With this deal, you'll enjoy multi-device capability, a dynamic curriculum, advanced speech recognition with TruAccent to fine tune your pronunciation, and access to native-speaking tutors.
 An offline Phrasebook featuring common greetings, phrases and expressions is also included, so you'll have a travel companion no matter what your internet situation may be.

 Languages available include Chinese, French, German, Italian, Spanish, Hebrew, Japanese, Portuguese, Swedish, Dutch, Korean and many more.

-The key card to access Rosetta Stone's program will be delivered by mail and my ship separately from the Amazon gift card, which will arrive in a gifting-ready black and silver mini envelope.
+The key card to access Rosetta Stone's program will be delivered by mail and may ship separately from the Amazon gift card, which will arrive in a gifting-ready black and silver mini envelope.
 So buy today before this one-day deal is finito, terminado, fini, over.
 For more great deals, check out CNN Coupons.